How To Start a Vegetable Garden

-Stirrup hoe: Pull up young weeds at the root with just a gentle back-and-forth motion.
+Stirrup hoe: Use a stirrup hoe to pull up young weeds at the root with just a gentle back-and-forth motion.

-Garden rake: Level beds and filter out large stones that may interrupt seedling growth.
+Garden rake: Use a garden rake to level beds and filter out large stones that may interrupt seedling growth.

 Step 4.
 Know What Vegetables to Start Early

-Some veggies love cool weather (you can plant them a few weeks before the last frost) and grow quickly.
-So plant them first and you'll enjoy the rewards of your work in a hurry.
+Find out frost dates for your area.
+Some veggies love cool weather and you can plant them a few weeks before the last frost.
+You can plant those first and you'll enjoy the rewards of your work in a hurry.